-Required courses (20 credits): Students begin this program with the Program in Clinical Effectiveness or with the Summer Session Program in Public Health Studies.
+Required courses (21 credits): Students begin this program with the Program in Clinical Effectiveness or with the Summer Session Program in Public Health Studies.
 The following table lists the courses that are required for this program.
 All core courses below are required to be taken for Ordinal Grading.

-Started Program with Courses Program in Clinical Effectiveness Summer Session in Public Health Studies Intro Epidemiology EPI 208 EPI 500 and EPI 202 Intro Biostatistics BST 206 and BST 202 and BST 203 (BST 207 or BST 208)

-Advanced Epidemiology: Analysis EPI 236

-Advanced Epidemiology: Study Design EPI 210

-Other Required Methods Courses 2.5 credits from methods courses offered in the summer or winter period or from an online course
+Started Program with Courses Program in Clinical Effectiveness Summer Session in Public Health Studies Intro Epidemiology EPI 208 EPI 500 and EPI 202 Intro Biostatistics BST 206 and BST 202 and BST 203 (BST 207 or BST 208) Advanced Epidemiology: Analysis is EPI 236 Foundations for Public Health ID 100 (Summer and Fall term) Advanced Epidemiology: Study Design EPI 210 Other Required Methods Courses 2.5 credits from methods courses offered in the summer or winter period or from an online course